How to Grow and Care for Cyanotis kewensis Teddy Bear Vine

 Watering

-Water your Teddy Bear Vine liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Teddy Bear Vine liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering as it can result in yellowing, rotting and leaf drop.

-Decrease watering in cold season to keep the soil slightly moist as growth is minimal at this time.
-Do not allow the soil to dry out completely to prevent wilting and leaf drop.
+Decrease watering in fall and winter to keep the soil slightly moist as growth is minimal at this time.
+Do not allow the soil to dry out completely to prevent wilting, drooping and leaf fall.

-Make sure that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting of the vine.
+Make sure that the soil is free-draining and the pot has a drainage hole to prevent waterlogging which can lead to rotting of the vine.

 Light Requirements

 If the light is not adequate the plant exhibits leggy growth (long weak stems with widely spaced small leaves).
-Where the natural lighting is not adequate, you may grow Teddy Bear Plant under a grow light to supplement it.
-Check out these full spectrum grow lights on Amazon.
+Where the natural lighting is not adequate, you may use a grow light to supplement it.

-Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth as well as prevent legginess.
+Regularly rotate the pot to ensure that the plant receives light on all sides for a balanced growth as well as prevent legginess.

-Cyanotis kewensis requires an average warmth within the range of 15-270C and a minimum of 130C to thrive.
-Keep it away from cold drafts to avoid leaf drop and reduced growth.
+Cyanotis kewensis prefers an average warmth of 15-270C and a minimum of 130C.
+Keep it away from sources of drafts to avoid reduced growth, wilting, yellowing and leaf drop.

 Fertilizer (Feeding)